marks1024/language-macaulay2/README.md

 This package is still in an early stage of development.
 However, the keyword coverage should be fairly thorough.

+More features are forthcoming.

 ## Contributing

 Contributions are welcome.
+Open an issue if you notice a bug.
 To make a contribution fork this repository and open a pull request.